 We've got plenty of reasons for California dreaming.

-A version of this article appeared in the November 2017 issue with the headline, "Palm Springs Eternal," p.
+A version of this article appeared in the November 2017 issue with the headline, "How to go So-Cal," p.
 84-85.